rsocket/rsocket/Motivations.md

 Architectural patterns documented in the [Reactive Manifesto](http://www.reactivemanifesto.org) and implemented in libraries such as [Reactive Streams](http://www.reactive-streams.org) and [Reactive Extensions](http://reactivex.io) favor asynchronous messaging and embrace communication patterns beyond request/response.
 This "RSocket" protocol is a formal communication protocol that embraces the "reactive" principles.

-Following are motivations for defining a new protocol:
+This section discusses motivations for defining a new protocol.

 #### Message Driven